 IRS currently treats the value of health care received through Medicare, the Veterans Administration, and the Indian Health Service as excluded from gross income.
-Except in the case of Medicare, IRS has not provided any rulings and Congress has not enacted any statutes providing a specific exclusion for these benefits.
-See Rev. Rul.
-79-172, 1979-1 C.B.
-86 (applying the general welfare exclusion to Medicare benefits).
+IRS, however, has not provided any rulings and Congress has not enacted any statutes providing a specific exclusion for these benefits.
 Health care under these federal plans is not provided based on financial need.
 Medicare is based solely on age.
 Coverage through the Veterans Administration is based on past military service, although some medical services are based on financial need.
 Care though IHS depends on an individual's status as an Indian without regard to wealth or income.
 See 42 C.F.R. § 136.12 (describing eligibility based on status as a Native American and not based on financial need).